Are Muscle Relaxers Addictive?

 • Nausea

-Muscle relaxers can cause more serious side effects like fainting and blurred vision.
+Muscle relaxer side effects can be more serious, such as fainting and blurred vision.
 Talk to your doctor if you have any of these side effects.

-Using muscle relaxers as prescribed has little chance of making you high, but when muscle relaxers are misused, they have a chance of creating a high.
-Examples of misuse to create a high are crushing or chewing the pill rather than swallowing, taking too much or using it without a prescription.
+Using muscle relaxers as prescribed has little chance of making you high, but when these medications are misused, they have a chance of creating a high.
+Examples of muscle relaxer abuse to create a high are crushing or chewing the pill rather than swallowing, taking too much, or using it without a prescription.

-A muscle relaxant high causes feelings of euphoria and sedation.
+A muscle relaxer high causes feelings of euphoria and sedation.
 Those symptoms are heightened when muscle relaxers are taken with other drugs, especially other central nervous system depressants like alcohol, benzos, and barbiturates.

-How Long Is a Muscle Relaxer In Your System?
+How Long Do Muscle Relaxers Stay In Your System?

 The length of time that muscle relaxers stay in your system can vary depending on several factors, including the specific medication, your individual metabolism, and your overall health.
 However, here is a general guideline for some commonly prescribed muscle relaxants: